dmfutcher/git-profile/README.md

 ## Install

 If you have Cargo installed, run `cargo install git-profile`.
 You can also grab a pre-built (Mac) binaries from the releases page.
 It should be installed on your path as `git-profile`.
-The `git-` suffix allows it to be called like any other git command.
+The `git-` prefix allows it to be called like any other git command.

 ## Usage